cincibrainlab/signalflow-stacks/README.md

 ## Selecting an Image:

-We maintain a set of image definitions in the cincibrainlab/signalflow-stacks GitHub repository.
-Sources for each image are maintained in this repository as branches.
+We maintain two base images.
+Each image has a :cpu or :gpu tag depending on your environment.

 ![SF panel](sf-stacks-panel.png)